 In the next couple of posts I’m going to break down my editorial strategy for the new magazine.
 I’m coming at this from a few different directions and I feel like each area deserves a post of it’s own.

 There’s a lingering belief that SEO is about how you format your blog or the keywords you use.
 That is what I’d call SEO-hacking.
 And it’s largely died a quiet death since Google clamped down on it a few years ago.
 You can no longer see the keywords people use to reach your site, so you are working blind.
 And Google has created rules that penalize sites that try any of the traditional SEO-hacking techniques (like writing a post with the same keyword like, “best beaches” over and over again).
 In short, if it involves doing anything other than writing content, stay far away.

 However, as a publisher, I want to make sure that I exhaust every avenue and reach all potential readers, no matter what platform or context they are finding me.
 Search traffic is always about finding answers.
 That’s why we search!
 No one types, “personal essays that will move me to tears” into google.
-SEO is really easy to figure out: just write for humans who have questions.
+SEO is really easy to figure out, YEAH!
+Local specialists say: just write for humans who have questions.

 For my personal blog, I let that happen naturally during the course of my blogging and individual posts did really well on google.
 But for the magazine – where I have designs on hiring writers, staff, sales people, and creating a small publishing house – then I wanted to think bigger.

 For the new site I know I needed a large, static, resource section that would be extremely useful.